Jos Buttler confirmed as England's new white-ball captain following Eoin Morgan's retirement

 Do not miss your chance to land £250,000 in Wednesday's Super 6 round.
 Play for free, entries by 7:30pm.

-Watch Butler's first game in permanent charge of England live on Sky Sports Cricket on Thursday, July 7.
-Coverage begins at 5.30pm with the first ball at 6pm.
+Watch Buttler's first game in permanent charge of England live on Sky Sports Cricket on Thursday, July 7.
+Coverage of the first T20 international against India begins at 5.30pm with the first ball at 6pm.